Vanilla Crescent Cookies (Vanillekipferl)

 Want to make delicious vanilla crescent cookies for the upcoming holiday season?
 We’ve got a Vanillekipferl recipe in English just for you!

-vanilla crescent cookies on blue plate with green pine branches behind
+vanilla crescent cookies on blue plate with green pine branches behind.

-Vanilla crescent cookies are so deliciously crumbly!
+Vanilla crescent cookies are deliciously crumbly!

 Recipe Tips and Substitutions